ronf/asyncssh/README.rst

     - Diffie Hellman group1 and group14 with SHA1
     - Diffie Hellman group exchange with SHA1 and SHA256
     - Elliptic Curve Diffie Hellman (nistp256, nistp384, and nistp521)
-    - Curve25519, if curve25519-donna Python wrapper is installed
+    - Curve25519, if libnacl or curve25519-donna is installed
 * Support for multiple authentication methods
     - Password, public key, and keyboard-interactive
 * Support for a variety of public key types and formats
     - DSA, RSA, and ECDSA
-    - Ed25519, if libnacl Python wrapper for libsodium is installed
+    - Ed25519, if libnacl is installed
     - PKCS#1/PKCS#8 DER and PEM, OpenSSH, and RFC4716 formats
     - PEM and PKCS#8 password-based private key encryption
-    - OpenSSH private key encryption, if bcrypt wrapper is installed
+    - OpenSSH private key encryption, if bcrypt is installed
 * Support for OpenSSH host and user certificates
     - Version 00 certificates for DSA and RSA keys
     - Version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys